 In November 2015 Daniela obtained one of the annual awards granted to junior investigators by AEDEAN, the Spanish Association for Anglo-American Studies.
 She has also received (December 2015) the Extraordinary MA Award from the Faculty of Philology of the University of Santiago de Compostela.

 In April 2016 Daniela stayed at the Department of English of University College London with funding from an AEDEAN research grant, carrying out research under the supervision of Dr Kathryn Allan.
 During the Spring of 2017 she was away on a three-month research stay at the Department of Linguistics of KU Leuven; her tutor was Professor Dirk Speelman.

 Compostela on 12-13 June 2018.

-This session Daniela teaches courses on Inglés Técnico Odontolóxico, Variedades do Inglés and Técnicas de Expresión Escrita en Lingua Inglesa.
+This session she teaches courses on Inglés Técnico Odontolóxico, Variedades do Inglés and Técnicas de Expresión Escrita en Lingua Inglesa.

 Department of English and German